sigSandor/sigSandor.github.io/_security/2024-05-15-homelabpart1.md

 ##  <span style="color: royalblue; font-weight: bold;">Recommended Requirements</span>
-- Windows 7 or 10 host OS
+- Windows 7 or 10 host OS (standalone from home and business os)
 - 64-bit multi-threaded CPU (minimum 4 cores) with Virtualization Support enabled
 - 16GB RAM
 - 500gb - 1TB Free disk space

 {: .warning }
-You can check if Virtualization is enabled right now, by pressing *Shift>Control>Esc* to open ***Task Manager***.
+You should check if virtualization is enabled right now, by pressing *Shift>Control>Esc* to open ***Task Manager***.
 Under the Performance tab you can see if virtualization is enabled

 ![taskm](/assets/taskm.png)